-The top panel of Figure 7 shows how the various alternate voucher policies affect the aggregate average annual adult earnings of all children of renting households in Los Angeles in millions of dollars relative to current policy.40 The dashed blue line shows the positive impact to adult earnings of children of households offered a voucher, relative to baseline; the dotted red line shows the negative impact of the policy on children of households not offered a voucher; and the solid black line shows the net impact for all children.
+The top panel of Figure 7 shows how the various alternate voucher policies affect the aggregate average annual adult earnings of all children of renting households in Los Angeles in millions of dollars relative to current policy.46 The thick lines show results evaluated at the baseline elasticity of supply and the thin black and red lines show sensitivity of results to this elasticity.
+The dashed blue line shows the positive impact to adult earnings of children of households offered a voucher, relative to baseline; the dotted red line shows the negative impact of the policy on children of households not offered a voucher; and the solid black line shows the net impact for all children.
 At X = 100, there are no impacts at all since this experiment replicates current policy.
-The policy that maximizes the aggregate earnings of all children in Los Angeles is X = 10 which limits the voucher-eligible neighborhoods to the top 10% of all Opportunity Atlas neighborhoods.
-At this policy, the total net impact to adult annual earnings of children is \$28.7 million, about \$19 per year per child.41 This net benefit reflects a positive benefit of \$43.1 million to all children of households offered a voucher and a loss of \$14.4 million to all children of households not offered a voucher.
+The policy that maximizes the aggregate earnings of all children in Los Angeles at the baseline supply elasticity is X = 10 which limits the voucher-eligible neighborhoods to the top 10% of all Opportunity Atlas neighborhoods.
+At this policy, the total net impact to adult annual earnings of children is \$28.0 million, about \$18 per year per child.47 This net benefit reflects a positive benefit of \$43.1 million to all children of households offered a voucher and a loss of \$15.2 million to all children of households not offered a voucher.
 The policy that maximizes the benefit to only the children of households offered a voucher is X = 20.
-This policy yields an aggregate improvement in the adult earnings of children of households offered a voucher of \$43.2 million.42
+This policy yields an aggregate improvement in the adult earnings of children of households offered a voucher of \$43.3 million.
+There are no extra costs to the government from implementing this policy, as the number of housing-voucher offers to households is assumed to not change.